AkexZ1/akexhud/README.md

   [MingLiU-ExtB (Whole UI)](https://files.catbox.moe/is6y9d.ttf)

-## Do not use minimal HUD, it breaks most custom things!
+## Do not use minimal HUD, it breaks some things!

 # AKEX HUD